euzzeud/GetWindows11Utility/README.md

 _Get Windows 11 is not affiliated with Microsoft Corporation and Windows, a registered trademark of Microsoft Corporation._

-We are not responsible for any damage that maybe done on your PC following the installation of this version which is a developer beta version (build: 22000.1.210604-1628), available in the _[Windows Insider program](https://insider.windows.com/).
+We are not responsible for any damage that maybe done on your PC following the installation of this version which is a developer beta version (build: 22000.1.210604-1628), available in the *[Windows Insider program](https://insider.windows.com/)*.

 __Tip:__ Do not install a beta version of Windows on your main PC! 😉